Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

         *   **Trigger:** Before calling `edit_file`.
         *   **Action:**
             `a.
 Explicit Instructions:` Be explicit in `instructions` (add vs. modify/replace).
             `b.
 Sufficient Context:` Ensure `code_edit` includes enough unchanged lines for anchoring. *As a guideline, aim for 2-3 unchanged lines immediately before and after each modified code block for anchoring, where the code structure allows.
 For very small, single-line changes in isolation, context might be adjusted.
-The goal is to uniquely identify the edit location.*
+The goal is to uniquely identify the edit location. **For complex files, or when performing corrective edits on a previously mis-edited file, consider providing even more extensive context or using highly unique anchor lines.
+If feasible, explicitly define sections that MUST NOT be changed by commenting them in the `instructions` field of the `edit_file` call (e.g., 'IMPORTANT: Only modify the specified lines for X; the Y and Z sections must remain untouched').** *

     `3.9.` **Exception for Diagnostics:**
         *   **Trigger:** For temporary deviations (e.g., print statements/temporary logging).